standard-things/esm/PROPOSAL.md

 1. asynchronously fetch the sources of the requested modules (in parallel);
 1. scan the requested modules for additional dependencies;
 1. fetch their sources in parallel;
-1. etc. etc. until closure reached.
+1. etc. etc. until closure reached; and
+1. only then begin evaluating the entry point module, with full confidence that all requested modules will be immediately available.

 This process certainly sounds expensive, but it is really no different from what the browser must already do to support top-level `import` declarations.
 Think about it: if you can't nest `import` declarations, you have to hoist them manually to the top level anyway, which does not change the HTTP workload of the runtime at all!

 From the perspective of the fetching process, all _ModuleSpecifier_ strings are treated the same, whether top-level or nested.
-Without fancy static analysis, all requested module identifiers must be considered as dependencies that might be immediately evaluated by the module.
+Without fancy static analysis, all requested module identifiers must be regarded as dependencies that _might_ be immediately evaluated by the module.
 Moving `import` declarations in and out of nested scopes does not affect the set of dependencies requested by the module.
 So again, nested `import` declarations do not invite any new performance problems.